stdm/stdm.github.io/service.md

 <a name="talks"></a>
 ## Talks

+#### 2023

+	* Keynote at the [Schweizer Bibliothekskongress](https://bibliosuisse.ch/Aktivit%C3%A4ten/Schweizer-Bibliothekskongress), Zurich, Switzerland, November 03, 2023

 #### 2022

+	* Invited talk at the Seminar of the [Institute for Neuro- and Bioinformatics](https://www.inb.uni-luebeck.de/en/home.html), Universitaet zu Luebeck, Germany, December 09, 2022

   * Invited talk on **"Blessings of Digitalization"** at [KbA Konferenz 2022](https://www.kbaonline.de/), Burbach-Holzhausen, Germany, November 18, 2022